 Determine the Old Magnet's Poles

-Determine the north and south poles of the old magnet that requires remagnetiziation.
-This can be done by following the same process outlined in step 2.
+Determine the north and south poles of the old magnet that requires remagnetization.
+To do this, use the compass method described above.
 As with neodymium magnets, the poles of some steel or ceramic magnets may already be labeled when they come from the manufacturer, thus eliminating the need for this step.

 Position Poles Properly